Post-Doctoral Residency

 Teaching Assistantship

-The resident will have the opportunity to serve for approximately 50 hours as a Teaching Assistant (TA) in the University of Dayton DPT Program.
+The resident will have the opportunity to serve as a Teaching Assistant (TA) in the University of Dayton DPT Program.

 Mentorship

 Qualified mentors at each clinical partner site will be vetted and trained by the University of Dayton Sports PT Residency Program.
-Approximately 4 hours of one-on-one mentorship is provided each week for at least 150 total hours throughout the program.
+A total of 150 hours of one-on-one mentorship will be completed throughout the program.

 Athletic Venue Coverage